joefearnley/lemmeknow/README.md

 # lemmeknow
-Let me know what the free book is today
+Let me know what the free book is today.
+Scrape Packt Pub's free learning page and email me the details.

 # Usage
 * Sign up for a free dyno on Heroku.